How does it feel?

 Into the heart of lemon balm

-One of the most reliably calming family remedies that can be safely used for anyone, and with a flavour that is widely accepted by all ages.
+The blend of its powerful aromatic compounds and grounding cooling bitters are able to reassure the gentleness of its calming and cooling actions.
+A truly beautiful balance for one of the most reliably calming family remedies that can be safely used by anyone, with a flavour that is widely enjoyed by all ages.

 Lemon balm was originally one of the stand-by remedies for the home-management of fever.
 Many of its modern uses apply the same characteristics: safe, gently calming, vasodilatory (opening the peripheral blood circulation) and antispasmodic properties.